Ultimate Springfield Real Estate Investing Guide for 2026

 Economy

 Springfield shows a median household income of .
-The median income for all households in the state is , compared to the United States’ median which is .
+The state's community has a median household income of , whereas the US median is .

-The economic info from Springfield demonstrates a combined poverty rate of .
-The state poverty rate is , with the nationwide poverty rate at .
+The economic info from Springfield shows an overall rate of poverty of .
+The overall poverty rate all over the state is , and the United States' number stands at .

 Economy Quick Stats